chapmancbVCU/chappy-php-starter/docs/react_forms.md

 <br>

 ## 3. Buttons <a id="buttons"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>

 **`Button`**

 Returns Button component with text set.
+Supports ability to have functions for event handlers

 Prop names:
 {string} label - The contents of the button's label.